Yueshen666/cse510/README.md

 ## Running the tests

-Explain how to run the automated tests for this system The tests are located in the ./test/ directory.
-Everything is built and run using the make command.
+?The tests are located in the ./test/ directory.
+Everything is built and run using the make command.?

 ```
 Give an example